‘Siesta Key’ Star Chloe Trautman Shares Cryptic Message As She Steps Back From ‘Extremely Toxic’ Reality Show

 Siesta Key star Chloe Trautman revealed she has stepped away from filming the MTV reality show after she was missing in a cast photo taken during a trip to Palm Island.

-After co-star Kelsey Owens shared a pic of a massive crew that featured all of the cast members except Chloe posing on a boat during the group getaway, some fans speculated that she has been fired from the series she starred in for three seasons.
+After co-star Kelsey Owens shared a pic of a massive crew that featured all of the cast members except Chloe posing on a boat during the group getaway, some fans speculated that she had been fired from the series she starred in for three seasons.

-“Where’s Chloe tho?” one Instagram follower asked.
+“Where’s Chloe tho?” one follower asked.

-“We need answers,” another wrote.
+“We need answers,” wrote another.
 “Is she feuding with everyone?
 Or just Juliette?”

-“Is Chloe not gonna be on this season??” a third fan asked.
+“Is Chloe not gonna be on this season??” a third fan wanted to know.

 In response to the questions, Chloe took to her own Instagram story to set the record straight and promise viewers that they will find out the whole story once Siesta Key airs.